damianc/leaflet-place-groups-picker/README.md

   * `map` - a map reference
   * `color` - color of icons related to the group

+This method returns a reference to the newly added group (`L.FeatureGroup`).

 ### `addPoint(group, coords)`

 Adds new point to a group.